-If I ever feared I might find life tedious among the ladies in our household, I was mistook.
+If ever I feared I might find life tedious among the ladies in our household, I was mistook.

-True, my lord’s mother the old Countess was much given to praising Mr Secretary Cecil.
+True, my lord’s mother the old Countess was given to praising Mr Secretary Cecil.
 Even when there was none of consequence to hear her.

 She swore she would never forget he’d saved her son’s life.
 And she prayed her son would never forget neither.